paketo-buildpacks/libpak-tools/README.md

 The `package bundle` does the same thing as `libpak-tools package compile` but then runs `pack buildpack package` as well, so the output is a buildpack image.

 ```
-> libpak-tools package bundle -h
-Compile and package a single buildpack
+Compile and package a single buildpack (component & composite)

 Usage:
   libpak-tools package bundle [flags]